Berlinale Film Festival

 Trip description

-Students will learn about the history and development of the festival from the early 1950s and the impact of the Cold War, the fall of the Berlin Wall and the ways in which the festival relates to the history of Europe in the latter half of the 20th Century and beyond.
+Students will learn about the history and development of the festival, from the early 1950s and the impact of the Cold War, the fall of the Berlin Wall, and how the festival relates to latter 20th Century European history and beyond.
 The Berlinale is now one of the world’s most important film festivals and screens a range of world cinema which may not otherwise be available in the UK.
+It is also noteworthy for including talks by film directors and industry personnel which students will be able to access and encouraged to attend.
+Students are also encouraged to take all opportunities to network with industry personnel and to take advantage of activities laid on specifically for students in relation to future careers and employability in the film industry.

 Learning objectives